 In reviewing applications, the Foundation’s Grantmaking Committee will consider the following criteria:

-- The organization or project must respond to a clear and compelling community need in the Black Hills area with a well-developed program or project that responds to that need.
+- The organization or project responds to a clear and compelling community need in the Black Hills area with well-developed program or project that responds to that need.

-- The organization must demonstrate that they have the operational capacity, the staff and the leadership to carry out the efforts proposed.
+- The organization must demonstrate that they have the operational capacity, the staff and the leadership to carry out the project/program proposed.

-- The organization or project/program must maximize community resources through cooperation, collaboration and shared learning.
-Projects/programs that demonstrate collaboration through joint ventures leading to increased effectiveness and efficiency among organizations and/or public agencies will be prioritized.
+- The organization or project must maximize community resources through cooperation collaboration and shared learning.
+Programs and/or projects that demonstrate collaboration through joint ventures leading to increased effectiveness and efficiency among organizations and/or public agencies will be prioritized.